Welcome to the website of the project: Climate Backlash: Contentious reactions to policy action (BACKLASH).

 We need to learn from past experiences of climate policy enactment, particularly instances of ‘backlash’ to policy action, in order to create socially-robust climate policy.
 This is crucial for advancing ambitious climate action that stimulates effective and equitable societal transformations.

 The BACKLASH project is led by dr. James Patterson, Assistant Professor in the Copernicus Institute of Sustainable Development.
-The project is funded for five years (2021-2026) through a Starting Grant awarded by the European Research Council (Grant agreement No. 949332).
+This project is funded for five years (2021-2026) through a Starting Grant awarded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 949332).